mishaaggarwal15/currency_predictor/README.md

 ### View live at https://currency-predictor-app.herokuapp.com/

-The currency rate predictor uses ![freecurrency api]) for accessing different currencies and their conversion rates with respect to USD and predicts possible rates for next 14 days.
+The currency rate predictor uses freecurrency api for accessing different currencies and their conversion rates with respect to USD and predicts possible rates for next 14 days.
 This is a time series prediciton implemented using facebook's Prophet model.
 The model is deployed to a Dash based web application hosted on Heroku.

 - The web application can be viewed [here](https://currency-predictor-app.herokuapp.com/).
 - Note that this project is still in progress and can be expanded to more currencies along with more accurate predictions.